This post may contain affiliate links. Please see my disclosure policy for details.

 Majuli Island is huge and spans around 880 square kilometres.
 So, a driver may be a good idea if you want to cover a lot of ground in a short time.

-Cycling is an option but bare in mind that the famous monasteries here could potentially be an 80 kilometre round trip from the main hotel area.
+Cycling is an option but bear in mind that the famous monasteries here could potentially be an 80 kilometre round trip from the main hotel area.

 But, it’s a personal preference and if you have bucket loads of time, where’s the rush?!